zmilan/midiblocks/README.md

 - Install Quasar CLI globally with: `npm install -g @quasar/cli`
 - 👉 **Recursively** download this repository with: `git clone --recursive -j8 https://github.com/MIDIBlocks/midiblocks`
 - Install dependencies by running `yarn` from the projects root
+- Copy `TEMPLATE.quasar.env.json` into `.quasar.env.json` and replace fields with your own
 - Start the app with: `npm start`

 ## Command line scripts